Butterfly (Hollies album)

-Butterfly is the seventh UK studio album by British band the Hollies, released in November 1967.
-It was the final Hollies album to feature Graham Nash before his departure from the group in 1968.
+Butterfly is the seventh studio album by the English rock and pop band the Hollies, released on 1 November 1967.
+It was the band's final album to feature Graham Nash before his departure from the group in 1968.
 The album consisted solely of songs written by the trio of Nash, Allan Clarke, and Tony Hicks, with Nash leading the sessions.
 It showcased the band's pop-oriented approach to psychedelia.

 In the US and Canada, Epic Records released an alternate version of the album as Dear Eloise / King Midas in Reverse (also November 1967), featuring a different track selection/order and alternate artwork.
-The 1967 single "King Midas in Reverse" was not included on the UK of the album, but was added to the North American version.
+The 1967 single "King Midas in Reverse" was not included on the UK version of the album, but was added to the North American version.
+A 1998 CD reissue brings together all the tracks from both versions of the album.

 UK Release

 As with Evolution (1967), none of the songs on the UK album were selected for single or EP release in the UK.
 The mono single and stereo CD versions of "Try It" differ greatly in terms of sound effects and vocals.
 Cash Box said of "Dear Eloise" that it has "pounding orchestrations and a tremendous vocal sound added to the exotic beginning-finish."

 In 1978, Parlophone reissued Butterfly with new cover art, and again in 1999.
 Almost all current CD issues of this album contain the original cover art.